slashdotdash/awesome-elixir-cqrs/README.md

 - [My Journey into CQRS and Event Sourcing](https://medium.com/@rodrigo.botti/my-journey-into-cqrs-and-event-sourcing-4bd7d0c1c670) by [Rodrigo Botti](https://github.com/rodrigobotti) - Learning these patterns by building a patient consent example application in Elixir.

+- [Creating a single-node Elixir/Phoenix web app with Commanded & Postgres](https://bitfield.co/commanded-part1/) by [Ben Moss](https://github.com/drteeth) - A blog post series to walk the reader through installing and configuring Commanded for use in a single-node Phoenix web app backed by Postgres.

 ## Presentations

 ### 2014